The Power of the Stand-up Agile

 It gives me an opportunity to ensure that we are all aligned within the team and with the organization much more frequently.
 Considering that resources are always a challenge, this is a big benefit of the daily standup.

 Some days I am unavailable, but I generally ask my team to hold the meetings without me.
 Sometimes we skip a day.
 I just apply the 80/20 rule here like I do in so many other areas of my life.
-Making the effort and connecting with your team daily is almost a necessity in the remote and hybrid workplace.

 And let's face it, 15 minutes of productive structure beat 45 minutes of water cooler talk in the office any day!